Vietnam Visa Run 2019 – Process & Costs

-Preparation – Get All Required Documents on Time
+Getting All Required Documents on Time

-Check your passport and be sure that you have at least 4 empty pages for visas/stamps + at least 6 more months before expiration!
+Check your passport and be sure that you have at least four blank visa pages and six more months before passport expiration.

 Vietnam Visa Run – A Step-by-Step Process